bitsbard/ctb/README.md

 ### Output

-- The script prints the predicted ETH price, current ETH price, and prediction error.
+- The notebook prints the predicted ETH price, current ETH price, and prediction error.
 - Debug statements print shapes of arrays used in state representation to ensure correctness.

 ### Detailed Explanation of Debug Messages

-During execution, the script prints debug messages to verify the shapes of arrays used to represent the state of the trading environment.
+During execution, the notebook prints debug messages to verify the shapes of arrays used to represent the state of the trading environment.
 Here’s an explanation of what these shapes mean:

 1. **`window_data shape: (2, 9)`**:
    - `window_data` contains historical market data over a certain lookback window.